-During WordCamp San Francisco last year I had the chance to do pair programming with Rodrigo Primo on #15459.
-He’s an incredible and passionate WordPress developer and he approached me before the Contributor Day to do some hacking on performance for hierarchical post types after I sent my patch with some ideas related to that change.
+During WordCamp San Francisco a few years ago, I had the chance to do pair programming with Rodrigo Primo on #15459.
+He’s an incredible and passionate WordPress developer, and he approached me before the Contributor Day to do some hacking on performance for hierarchical post types after I sent my patch with some ideas related to that change.

 The Unit Test Challenge

 When we reached the unit tests, none of us knew how to build that specific bit.
 The function was printing some code without returning an array of data to assert.
 And we couldn’t find a Core example of unit tests doing that validation.
 I suggested to parse that and validate the number with a regex, but we were not sure about the way to go, especially invoking methods directly to the WP List Table object being initialized somewhere in the life cycle of WordPress.

 And we just started.
 Rodrigo created a new file.
 He added a class extending WP_UnitTestCase.
 Then we wrote two blank functions – one for the setup, and the first test function.

 And we kept forward, step by step.
 We didn’t know the best way to solve it back then, but we knew that we had to create a unit test.
 Instead of brainstorming everything and getting lost in our ideas, we went on with the iterational approach, building small bits of code until we hit a real problem.
 It’s not perfect, but it works.
 Solve it, then go for the next one.
 If it doesn’t work, try the next option.

 Sometimes “good” is good enough, even if it’s not perfect.
 I’ve had at least two Core commits where Nacin was not fully satisfied by a patch, but had nothing better in mind: